 Beacon Soccer Academy provides aspiring collegiate players with an intensive training experience along with the opportunity to be evaluated by College Coaches who can improve their future student-athlete careers.

-Ken Bovell brings 25 years of proven success as a coach at many levels to the game of soccer.
+Bovell brings over 25 years of proven success as a coach at many levels to the Engineers.
 He was born and grew up playing soccer in Trinidad.
 Upon coming to the United States, he played soccer at Boston College and was a semi-professional player in the L.A.S.A.
 League with the Lowell Blues from 1982-1985.
-He is entering his fifth year and third season as head coach of the MIT Men's Soccer program.
-During the 2015 season, he led his team to a historic run (18-3-1) and it's first NCAA tournament win since 2003 while making it to the Sweet 16.
-Bovell was also named the 2015 NEWMAC Coach of the Year and the ECAC Division III Regional Coach of the Year as the Engineers climbed to national ranking, ending the season at number 13.

 Connor Erickson recently completed his fourth season as the head men’s soccer coach at Wentworth Institute of Technology.
 The Leopards finished the 2016 campaign with a 13-4-4 record, falling in the Conference Final to Western New England.